s-victor/TinyPedal/docs/customization.md

 To reset all classes setting to default, click `Reset` button; or manually delete `classes.json` file.

-## Heatmap preset file
+## Heatmap preset
-**Heatmap preset JSON file is used for displaying color that matches specific value range of telemetry data, such as brake and tyre temperature.**
+**Heatmap preset is used for displaying color that matches specific value range of telemetry data, such as brake and tyre temperature.**

+Heatmap preset can be customized by accessing `Heatmap editor` from `Config` menu in main window.
+Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

-Heatmap preset can be customized by editing `heatmap.json` file in `TinyPedal\settings` folder.
-This file will be generated only once after first time launch of the APP.
+`heatmap.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

+To modify heatmap setting, open `Heatmap editor` and edit entries from each rows and columns.
+Each row represents a target temperature and corresponding color.
+First column is temperature degree value in Celsius.
+Second column is corresponding color (HEX code).
+Double-click on color to open color dialog.

+To add temperature, click `Add` button.

+To sort temperature list in orders, click `Sort` button.

+To remove a temperature, click `X` button of a temperature row.

+To select a different heatmap preset, click `drop-down list` at top, and select a preset name.
+Note: by selecting a different preset, any changes to previously selected heatmap will be saved in cache, and only be saved to file after clicking `Apply` or `Save` Button.

+To create a new heatmap preset, click `New` button.
+Note: only alphabetic characters, numbers, underscores are accepted in preset name, and renaming preset is not supported.

+To delete selected heatmap preset, click `Delete` button.
+Note: built-in presets cannot be deleted.

+To reset selected heatmap preset, click `Reset` button.
+Note: only built-in presets can be reset.

-To assign a heatmap preset to a specific widget, set `heatmap_name` value of the widget to the corresponding name defined in `heatmap.json` file.
+To assign a heatmap preset to specific widget, select corresponding `heatmap name` in widget config dialog.

-A heatmap preset consists of heatmap name, temperature (Celsius), color (HEX code).
-In case of typo errors within `heatmap.json` file, the APP will automatically fall back to use built-in default heatmap preset.
-User will need to manually correct those typo errors in `heatmap.json` file in order to use customized heatmap.
+In case of errors found in `heatmap.json` file, the APP will automatically fall back to built-in default heatmap preset.

 To restore all heatmap settings back to default, just delete `heatmap.json` file.